Marsden motion: Conflict with attorney

 Even when counsel is found to be competent, it has been found that a conflict between counsel and defendant that cannot be resolved would create a situation where the defendant is being denied the right to counsel.
-In Daniels V. Woodford, it was found that when a court refuses to appoint new counsel after a defendant has completely lost trust in their attorney, that defendant is thereby effectively thereby constructively denied any counsel whatsoever, "Even if trial counsel is competent, a serious breakdown in communications can result in an inadequate defense."
+In Daniels V. Woodford, it was found that when a court refuses to appoint new counsel after a defendant has completely lost trust in their attorney, that defendant is thereby effectively denied any counsel whatsoever, "Even if trial counsel is competent, a serious breakdown in communications can result in an inadequate defense."

 Procedure of hearing Marsden motion

 Presence of prosecutor

-A prosecutor may not be present during a court hearing on a Marsden motion.
+A prosecutor is not permitted to be present during a court hearing on a Marsden motion.